VolkanSah/Codey/README.md

 - ✅ ~~Codey on drugs~~ — Energy calculation normalized
 - ✅ ~~Seasonal text overflow in SVG~~ — Fixed: wider box
 - ✅ some stuf if i have time.. ist test time
-- ✅ Dont need any more, new plan :D
-    - [x] Backround accelator integration (Codey gets a real brain) idea on hf only for hock .js i mean. repo klosed for core on codey-lab

 </details>